tangentworks/tangent_databricks/README.md

 # Tangent Databricks

-This repo contains three folders:
+This repo contains 2 folders:
 - tutorial: &emsp;&emsp;Contains all data and notebooks to learn about Tangent.
 - examples: &emsp;Contains data and notebooks from different example use cases.
-- other:&emsp;&emsp;&emsp;Contains the "init" script to run with your cluster.

 In this overview you will find the Tutorial notebooks that will guide you through the use of Tangent and all its capabilities.
 - ___General:___